Skip to main content

 • Built-in type-safety with zero extra configuration

-Because the dashboard is in beta, not all planned features are available yet.
+Because the dashboard is in the release candidate phase, not all planned features are available yet.
 However, enough has been implemented that you can try it out and give us feedback.

 Installation & Setup